-Note: 1.
-If the pin-shared pin functions have multiple outputs, the desired pin-shared function is determined by its corresponding software control bits.

-2. The OCDSDA and OCDSCK pins are supplied as dedicated OCDS pins and as such only available for the BD66VM5252 device which is the OCDS EV chip for the BD66FM5252 device.

-3. For the less pin count package type there will be unbounded pins which should be properly configured to avoid unwanted power consumption resulting from floating input conditions.
+- Note: 1.
+If the pin-shared pin functions have multiple outputs, the desired pin-shared function is determined by its corresponding software control bits. - 2.
+The OCDSDA and OCDSCK pins are supplied as dedicated OCDS pins and as such only available for the BD66VM6445A device which is the OCDS EV chip for the BD66FM6445A device. - 3.
+For the package type there will be unbounded pins which should be properly configured to avoid unwanted power consumption resulting from floating input conditions.
 Refer to the "Standby Current Considerations" and "Input/Output Ports" sections.